CraigB-spinner/Arcade-Trackball/README.md

 **Jan.
 15/21:** Uploaded new code for Trackball six colour rotation using a RGB 5050 LED Strip.
 <sup>(Use of programmer is required to unprogram fuse bit, JTAGEN = 1)</sup>
 **Jan.
 26/21:** Uploaded new code for Mouse only Trackball operation.
 Note: all buttons can be inactivated for Trackball-Only operation.
 **Feb.
 19/21:** Updated code for Trackball six colour RGB 5050 LED Strip.
+**Dec.
+30/22:** Uploaded new code for Mouse vari-SpinSpeed Trackball (can be used in MiSTer FPGA Cores where device too sensitive)
 <br/><br/>
 This project uses an Arduino Pro Micro clone, arcade trackball(Atari/Happ style), with 8 buttons (up to 10) for use with MAME or any other emulator which can use x/y axes of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as port pins are mapped to same "digital pins" as [Pro Micro](Pics/Arduino%20Pro%20Micro%20Atmega32u4.jpg).
 To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with your momentary switches affixed to an Arduino micro controller.